vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 **Troubleshooting**

 - For information about how to access the logs for the appliance, see [Access and Configure Appliance Logs](appliance_logs.md).
-- If you do not see a green success banner at the top of the Getting Started page after initializing the appliance, the appliance has not initialized correctly.
+- If you do not see a green success banner at the top of the appliance welcome page after initializing the appliance, the appliance has not initialized correctly.
 For more information, see [Reinitialize the vSphere Integrated Containers Appliance](reinitialize_appliance.md).
 - If deployment of the appliance fails, see [Troubleshoot vSphere Integrated Containers Appliance Deployment](ts_deploy_appliance.md).
-- If you see errors when attempting to connect to the Getting Started page or to vSphere Integrated Containers Management Portal, or when downloading the vSphere Integrated Containers Engine bundle, see [Troubleshoot Post-Deployment Operation](ts_post_deployment_op.md).
+- If you see errors when attempting to connect to the appliance welcome page or to vSphere Integrated Containers Management Portal, or when downloading the vSphere Integrated Containers Engine bundle, see [Troubleshoot Post-Deployment Operation](ts_post_deployment_op.md).
-- To remove security warnings when you connect to the Getting Started page or management portal, see [Obtain the Thumbprints and CA Files of the vSphere Integrated Containers Appliance Certificates](obtain_appliance_certs.md) and [Verify and Trust vSphere Integrated Containers Appliance Certificates](../vic_cloud_admin/trust_vic_certs.md).
+- To remove security warnings when you connect to the appliance welcome page or management portal, see [Obtain the Thumbprints and CA Files of the vSphere Integrated Containers Appliance Certificates](obtain_appliance_certs.md) and [Verify and Trust vSphere Integrated Containers Appliance Certificates](../vic_cloud_admin/trust_vic_certs.md).
 - If necessary, you can reconfigure the appliance after deployment by editing the settings of the appliance VM.
 For information about reconfiguring the appliance and other post-installation management tasks, see [Manage the vSphere Integrated Containers Appliance](manage_appliance.md).